 22. Data Protection Training

-All staff must complete the revised data protection training on Cylix.
+All staff must complete the revised data protection training on Cylix on an annual basis.

 23. Data Protection Breaches